-You will learn about: hypothyroidism; hyperthyroidism; thyroid stimulation hormone (TSH); thyroxine (T4); symptoms of thyroid problems; thyroid disorder in women, children and during pregnancy; at home thyroid test; autoimmune diseases; Hashimoto thyroiditis; Grave’s disease; iodine function; foods for healthy thyroid.
+You will learn about: hypothyroidism; hyperthyroidism; thyroid stimulating hormone (TSH); thyroxine (T4); T3; symptoms of thyroid problems; thyroid disorder in women, children and during pregnancy; at home thyroid test; autoimmune diseases; Hashimoto thyroiditis; Grave’s disease; iodine function; foods for a healthy thyroid.

-Thyroid is a butterfly-shaped gland in the throat.
-It's important for mental health, good appetite, optimal energy levels, a healthy sex drive, and heart health.
-It also helps in metabolism and maintaining the body temperature.
+Thyroid is a butterfly-shaped gland in the throat that's important for mental health, optimal energy levels, and a healthy heart.
+It helps metabolism and maintains body temperature.

-In hypothyroidism, an under-active thyroid slows down metabolism causing fatigue, anxiety, weight gain, slow reflexes, allergies, and poor health.
+During hypothyroidism, an under-active thyroid results in fatigue, anxiety, weight gain, slow reflexes, allergies, and poor health.

 The pituitary gland releases another hormone called TSH (thyroid stimulating hormone) which regulates T3 and T4 levels.
 Normal TSH levels are key to a healthy mind and body.

 If there is a problem—e.g., when our own immune system attacks thyroid gland, the body produces TPO antibodies (anti-thyro-peri-oxidase).
-Therefore, presence of TPO antibodies in a blood test is indication of autoimmune disease.
+High levels of TPO antibodies in a blood test indicate an autoimmune disease.

 A simple at-home thyroid test with a finger prick sample can measure TSH, fT3, fT4, and TPO antibodies.

-Thyroid is a small, butterfly-shaped gland that sits in the throat just below the Adam’s apple.
+Thyroid is a small, butterfly-shaped gland that sits in the throat just below Adam’s apple.

-It releases two hormones crucial to our health.
-They help maintain weight and energy levels because of their unique ability to control metabolism.
-The thyroid hormones also affect mental health, appetite, energy levels, sleep, sex drive, and overall mood.
+It releases two hormones crucial for our health: T4 and T3.
+Because of their unique ability to control metabolism, they help maintain weight and energy levels.
+These thyroid hormones also affect mental health, appetite, energy levels, sleep, sex drive, and overall mood.

-Thyroid gland is also responsible for regulating body temperature.
-That's why feeling of being unusually cold or hot are first signs of thyroid dysfunction.
+Thyroid gland is responsible for regulating body temperature.
+That's why the feeling of being cold or hot too often is one of the first symptoms of thyroid problems.

-An under-active gland slows down metabolism, causing a wide range of issues that include weight gain, fatigue, anxiety, skin rashes, high cholesterol, fluid retention and a general feeling of unhappiness.
+An underactive thyroid slows down metabolism, causing a wide range of problems including weight gain, fatigue, anxiety, skin rashes, high cholesterol, fluid retention and a general feeling of unhappiness.

-However, an over-active gland has totally opposite effect: an overactive metabolism with persistent hunger and fatigue.
-The symptoms of these excess hormones include hyperactivity, nervousness, irritability, insomnia, brittle nails, increased sweating, diarrhea, and excessive bowl movement.
+However, an overactive thyroid has totally opposite symptoms: an overactive metabolism with persistent hunger and fatigue.
+The excess thyroid hormones can cause hyperactivity, nervousness, irritability, insomnia, brittle nails, increased sweating, diarrhea, and excessive bowl movement.

 MORE FROM OUR BLOGS: